 1. Break-Even Point

-Your break-even point is a must-have metric if you're opening, or re-opening, your restaurant.
-This number lets you pinpoint how much you must do in sales to earn back an investment.
-The number can then be used to forecast how long it will take to earn that money back.
+Break-even point is a must-have metric if you're opening, or re-opening, your restaurant.
+This number lets you pinpoint how much you must bring in in sales to earn back an investment.
+The number can then be used to forecast how long it’ll take to earn that money back.

-You can also use break-even to justify a new big purchase, like a commercial kitchen redesign or launching a new marketing campaign, or a revamp of your on-premise menu.
-Saying a project or initiative will cost $20,000 is one thing, but saying it will pay for itself in 3 months is a better way to put things into perspective, both for you and the stakeholders in your business.
+You can also use break-even analysis to justify a big purchase, like a commercial kitchen redesign, the launch of a new marketing campaign, or a revamp of your on-premise menu.
+Saying a project or initiative will cost $20,000 is one thing, but saying it’ll pay for itself in three months is a better way to put things into perspective, both for you and the stakeholders in your business.

 Total Fixed Costs ÷ ( (Total Sales - Total Variable Costs) / Total Sales) = Break Even Point